Vasant19/Data-Fetch-Script/README.md

 # Data-Fetch-Script
-Fetch Data from your Database and generate a powerpoint
+Fetch Data from your Database like mysql and generate a visualization, finally exporting to powerpoint.